 “Never confuse effort with result.”

-The problem was the statement was on the back of a t-shirt that had a menacing logo, worn by a guy with far more muscles than I would ever have.
-The t-shirt was cool, he was cool, and just I couldn’t order it.
+The quote at the top was on the back of a t-shirt that had a menacing logo, worn by a guy with far more muscles than I would ever have.
+The t-shirt was cool, he was cool, and if I ordered the t-shirt he was wearing, maybe a little of his cool would rub off on me.

-Why?
-How could I put on a toughest shirt if I had no idea what the statement even meant?
-The fact that he had bullet wound scars heightened the fact that he was legit and, me… well… not so much.
+How could I put on this tough dudes shirt if I had no idea what the statement even meant?
+The fact that he had battle scars heightened the fact that he was legit and, me… well… not so much.

-I mean, I understood what the words meant individually.
+I could understand what the words meant individually.
 I was being implored to never to confuse something important.
 It was the lack of the “why” it was important, that I should never confuse effort and result, that had me baffled.

 I couldn’t close the gap, so I dropped the saying off in my long term memory, never really expecting to hear from it again.